FORT HOOD, Texas (CNN)-

-President Barack Obama was briefed on the incident and spoke Wednesday evening about the incident.
+President Barack Obama was briefed and spoke Wednesday evening about the incident.

 “The situation is fluid right now … I want to just assure all of us we are going to get to the bottom of exactly what happened,” the President said.
 “We’re heartbroken something like this might have happened again.”

 Fort Hood’s official Twitter feed asked that all personnel on post shelter in place.
-Sirens were going off.
+Sirens blared.

-Sheriff’s deputies from Bell County and state troopers are assisting by securing the area around the post, according to Bell County Sheriff’s Lt.
+Sheriff’s deputies from Bell County and state troopers were assisting by securing the area around the post, according to Bell County Sheriff’s Lt.
 Donnie Adams.

-Authorities in the town of Killeen, just outside the gates, are also standing by to help, said Mayor Dan Corbin.
+Authorities in the town of Killeen, just outside the gates, were also standing by to help, said Mayor Dan Corbin.

 “It is unclear what is going on right now,” Corbin said.
 “We have been in touch with appropriate personnel, we are standing by with our police and ambulances, if needed.
 We are very concerned.
 Fort Hood is always there for us and we want to be there for them.”

 He continued: “They are used to dealing with combat situations, and I’m sure they are very capable of handling this.”

 Police in nearby Waco advised those on post to stay away from windows and to keep doors closed and locked.

 “Injuries are being reported.
 Be AWARE!!
 If you are in the Ft.
 Hood Post area there is an on-going active shooter,” the department tweeted.